th3james/BackboneDiorama/README.md

 sub view can listen for and respond to events about a particular model, removing the need for the collection view to be re-rendered.

-Backbone.Diorama.NestingView makes it easy to stack views, as seen in this example PostIndexView
+Backbone.Diorama.NestingView makes it easy to stack views like this.

 [Read More](src/lib/diorama_nesting_view.md)